-Fundamentals of Effective Grant Writing

-An ability to conceive significant and innovative research questions and to communicate them clearly is essential to achieve grant funding.
+Fundamentals of Effective Grant Writing An ability to conceive significant and innovative research questions and to communicate them clearly is essential to achieve grant funding.
 This course is designed to introduce 1st or 2nd year graduate students to the fundamentals of successful grant writing including grant organization, strategy, and the review process using NIH as the model funding agency.
 Students will learn to strategically design at least two specific aims and to expand one of those aims into a fully developed research strategy section.
 During the course, students will present their aims and rationale several times with written and oral feedback from peers and faculty.
-The course will culminate in an oral presentation with questioning by a select group of upper level graduate students, postdocs, and faculty.
-All students in the course will observe these oral presentations.
-This course is intended to develop skills in critical thinking, written presentation of complex scientific information, and oral presentation, as well as preparing students for
+This course is intended to develop skills in critical thinking, written presentation of complex scientific information, as well as preparing students for their qualifying exam, and encouraging independent NRSA or other fellowship applications.